pznqz/spaceengineers-ocr-clipboard-linux/README.md

 repo for scripts and resources for linux users to copy text in space engineers

 this is working for me with a very low rate of failure (once in a blue moon it might miss a '.' so keep your eyes pealed when fine tuning the settings)
+UPDATE
+now using improved traineddata and i no longer see errors.
+But seeing as rarely failing to see '.' was the last issue and that gps always have 2 digits following the '.', the script has been modified to check to see if its there and if it isnt, it inserts it into the string.

 Long story short,
 (ill explain everything i did to produce the traineddata later so if someone wants to reproduce and improve upon process)